Cluedrew/iron-space/README.md

 which repersents the game world and the Gui which is between that and the user.

-Each maintains the collection of objects within it, finds collisions between those objects (collisions to not occur between objects in different planes) and distributs input to them.
-Or mouse actions at least, as those have to be translated from screen coordinates to the coordinates of the plane.
-The planes also maintain the draw order of objects within them (between planes must be handled by outside code) and maintains the view into the plane that appears on screen.
+Currently Planes are the highest level of coordinate space, so each defines its own world space.
+Objects within that space may further define there own local coordinates.
+Also the Plane may define how its world space differs from the screen space, if at all.

+Each maintains the collection of objects within its world space.
+It is responsible for finding collisions between objects within that space and checking what shapes are in a given area.
+This is for checking for clicks on screen and so on.

+The PlaneDrawable class also adds a draw function.
+The both Plane classes (should) maintain the draw order of their contents.

 Movement is on a 2d plane, so it can be handled with x, y & rotation.
 Collition on the other hand requires a bit more detail, a shape is required on both ends so they can hit each other.

-Clicks are collitions as well, a click is a point that collides with things on screen.
-A click (or other input) can be sent into the Plane and it will be passed on to one of the objects.
-Or not, as clicks can fall through Planes if there is nothing in them at that point.

 ### Components ###
 The GameObjects are collections of components, I am considering if there is